Universal quantum computation via scalable measurement-free error correction: The Bacon-Shor code

 where it is assumed that $(i,j)$ indices start from $0$ for ease of notation, and $\oplus$ represents addition modulo $3$.

-As the Hadamard and $\mathit{CCZ}$ gates together define a universal gate set, it is then sufficient to demonstrate that these two gates can be performed fault-tolerantly.
-As our starting point, we choose the $3 \times 3$ Bacon-Shor code, since it has a MF QEC implementation~\cite{veroni2024}, as well as a straightforward transversal Hadamard gate.
-In \cref{sec:logical-ccz}, we will demonstrate a fully MF protocol to implement a logical $\mathit{CCZ}$: first, the code is mapped to the Shor gauge, by means of a \emph{gauge fixing} procedure (\cref{fig:bacon-shor-gauged}), then extended to a $3 \times 9$ code (\cref{fig:bacon-shor-extended}); now the logical $\mathit{CCZ}$ can be performed using \cref{eq:transversal-ccz}, cf.\ \cref{fig:bacon-shor-transversal}.
+Since the Hadamard and $\mathit{CCZ}$ gates together define a universal gate set, it is then sufficient to demonstrate that these two gates can be performed fault-tolerantly.
+As our starting point, we choose the $3 \times 3$ Bacon-Shor code, since it has a MF QEC implementation~\cite{veroni2024}, as well as a straightforward fold-transversal Hadamard gate.
+However, certain technicalities need to be addressed.
+The transversal realization of the logical Hadamard gate $H_L$ is only supported on a $m \times m$ patch of physical qubits, while the $\mathit{CCZ}_L$ gate in \cref{eq:transversal-ccz} requires a $m \times m^2$ patch.
+Furthermore, the latter requires to be in the Shor gauge, which is not preserved under the application of $H_L$.
+To address these issues, in \cref{sec:logical-ccz} we will demonstrate a fully MF protocol to implement the logical gate set: first, the code is mapped to the Shor gauge, by means of a \emph{gauge fixing} procedure (\cref{fig:bacon-shor-gauged}), then extended to a $3 \times 9$ code (\cref{fig:bacon-shor-extended}); now the logical $\mathit{CCZ}$ can be performed using \cref{eq:transversal-ccz}, cf.\ \cref{fig:bacon-shor-transversal}.
 To return to the original code, we then shrink it down to a $3 \times 3$ code (\cref{fig:bacon-shor-gauged}).